crypto-org-chain/cronos-docs/docs/play/cdc-pay-integration.md

     node server.js
     ```
     ::: tip
-    Please ensure to repalce the `SIGNATURE_SECRET` from you merchants dasboard after adding the webhook endpoint.
+    Please ensure to repalce the `SIGNATURE_SECRET` from you merchants dashboard after adding the webhook endpoint.
     :::
 4. Open a new terminal and run the following command:
     ```sh